Rupert Everett: Early life and education

 Rupert James Hector Everett was born on 29 May 1959, to wealthy parents.
-His father was in the British Army, Major Anthony Michael Everett.
+His father, Major Anthony Michael Everett, was in the British Army.
 His maternal grandfather, Vice Admiral Sir Hector Charles Donald MacLean DSO, was a nephew of Scottish recipient of the Victoria Cross, Hector Lachlan Stewart MacLean.
 His maternal grandmother, Opre Vyvyan, was a descendant of the baronets Vyvyan of Trelowarren and the German Freiherr (Baron) von Schmiedern.
 Everett is of English, Irish, Scottish, and more distant German and Dutch ancestry.
 He was raised a Roman Catholic.

+Everett has also disclosed that he identified as transgender during his childhood and dressed as a girl from age 6 to 14.
+When he turned 15, he ceased to identify as female and embraced his identity as a gay man.

 From age seven, Everett was educated at Farleigh School in Andover, Hampshire, and later educated by Benedictine monks at Ampleforth College, Yorkshire.
 When he was 16, his parents agreed that he could leave school and move to London to train as an actor at the Royal Central School of Speech and Drama.
-In an interview with US magazine in 1997, he said that he supported himself during this period by doing sex work for drugs and money.
+In an interview with Us magazine in 1997, he said that he supported himself during this period by doing sex work for drugs and money.

 Career

 1980s

 Everett's break came in 1981 at the Greenwich Theatre and later West End production of Another Country, playing a gay schoolboy opposite Kenneth Branagh.
 In 1982, he had an early screen role in "The Manhood of Edward Robinson", a play in The Agatha Christie Hour series.
-He also acted at the Glasgow Citizens Theatre in the late 1970's and early 1980's.
+He also acted at the Glasgow Citizens Theatre in the late 1970s and early 1980s.

 His first film was the Academy Award-winning short A Shocking Accident (1982), directed by James Scott and based on a Graham Greene story.
 This was followed by a film version of Another Country in 1984 with Cary Elwes and Colin Firth.
 Following on with Dance With a Stranger (1985), Everett began to develop a promising film career until he co-starred with Bob Dylan in the unsuccessful Hearts of Fire (1987).
 Everett also sang two songs in Hearts of Fire, having released his first single "Generation of Loneliness" earlier that year in May 1987.

 Despite being managed by Simon Napier-Bell (who had steered Wham! to prominence), the public didn't take to his change in direction.
 The shift was short-lived, and he only returned to pop indirectly by providing backing vocals for Madonna many years later, on her cover of "American Pie" and on the track "They Can't Take That Away from Me" on Robbie Williams' Swing When You're Winning in 2001.